khannasahab/beautiful-jekyll/training/index.md

 In software world, one thing is for sure you can not stop learning.
 More you invest in yourself, better you become personally and professionaly.

+### I know a bit about Android, Java and git.
+I offer training in same.

 {: .box-plain}
 ### Transition To Android